-Melissa Burgess helps clients engaged in manufacturing and cross-border transactions with maintaining compliance under U.S. and foreign trade regulations, particularly those related to U.S. export controls and trade sanctions.
-Her experience includes advising clients on regulations governing permanent and temporary exports and imports (ITAR; EAR; ATF), related business planning, and due diligence.
+Melissa Burgess helps clients engaged in manufacturing and cross-border transactions maintain compliance with U.S. and foreign trade regulations, particularly those related to U.S. national security.
+Her experience includes advising clients on regulations governing permanent and temporary exports and imports (ITAR, EAR, ATF); sanctions; national security restrictions on entities, equipment, and services; review of foreign investments; and compliance with the Foreign Agents Registration Act (FARA).

-Melissa's early career focused heavily on assisting clients with the production, import, and export of weapons systems, including firearms and ammunition.
-She currently works with an ever-expanding range of clients on a variety of projects and enjoys learning their new ideas, operations, and technologies.
-She is equally adept at assisting start-ups, second-generation family businesses, and major corporations, and supports disparate endeavors ranging from exporting props to film productions, to the latest in additive manufacturing.
+Currently, Melissa works with an ever-expanding range of clients on a variety of projects and enjoys learning their new ideas, operations, and technologies.
+She is equally adept at assisting non-profits, start-ups, second-generation family businesses, and major corporations, and supports disparate endeavors ranging from exporting props to film productions, to the latest in additive manufacturing.

 Defense manufacturing and international trade crossover issues